rebortg/vyos-eveng/README.md

 # VyOS EVENG Lab Testing

-This POC is for automatic build and test predefined lab for vyos.
+This POC is for automatic build and test predefined labs for vyos.
 At the moment, it only work with the EVE-NG Pro version, b/c the API is different from the CE version

 ## Quickstart

+install collection:

+`ansible-galaxy collection install vyos.vyos`

+### set vars and environment specifics

-must set Ansible vars in `playbook.yml`
+you must set Ansible `vars` in `playbook.yml`

 `node_template_iso`: the vyos iso url `node_template_version` the vyos version used in eve-ng

-eve-ng user and password are `ansible` as a default in the roles
+Create a new User in Eve-NG.
+Name and password are `ansible`. or set the user in the `playbook.yml` `vars`:

-start the process
+`eve_ng_user`
+`eve_ng_password`

+It is recommend to use a dedicated account for the Ansible Workflow.

+Edit the `poxy_command` option in the `ansible.cfg` and set the absolute path for the `inventory/id_rsa` file.
+Paramiko can't use relative path in this case.

+### Start the Process

     ansible-playbook -i labinventory.py  -e lab=AnsibleExample playbook.yml